vaseline555/Blockchain-based-Electronic-Lab-Notebook/README.md

 </pre>

 ## Description
-* Implementing a service related to managing and processing lab notebook in an electronic form
+* Implementing a service related to managing and processing lab notebook in an electronic form using blockchain
 * With the help of IBM's Hyperledger Composer & Fabric framework
 * Blockchain framework is worked as a backend (still partially depends on sqlite DB)
 * Frontend is implemented using Python-Flask